salehjg/salehjg.github.io/posts/2024-10-05-toolsprofilers.md

 ## DMTCP
 Save the status of a program onto a file and resume running it later from the checkpoint file.
 [Website](https://github.com/dmtcp/dmtcp)

+## PAPI
+Could be used in C++ programs to profile only a segment of the code.
+[PAPI](https://github.com/icl-utk-edu/papi)

+## LIKWID
+Pronounced similarly to liquid and similar to PAPI, it provides more CLI tools and ways to profile CPU tasks and code.
+[LIKWID](https://github.com/rrze-hpc/likwid)